 COMMODITYLOGIC

-BETA TEST AGREEMENT
+PRODUCT EVALUATION AGREEMENT

-This Beta Test Agreement ("Agreement") is made and entered into by and between CommodityLogic, LLC (hereinafter “CommodityLogic”) and _Williams Energy Marketing & Trading Company______________________________________ ("User").
+This Product Evaluation Agreement ("Agreement") is made and entered into by and between CommodityLogic LLC (hereinafter “CommodityLogic”) and Williams Energy Marketing & Trading Company ("User").
 CommodityLogic and User shall hereinafter collectively be referred to as the “Parties” or individually as a “Party.”

 A. CommodityLogic has developed a website or other internet-based electronic service platform through which User will access and utilize data related to certain transactions involving the buying and selling of energy products or other commodities (including derivatives products) (the "Product").

-B. CommodityLogic desires to have the Product tested by a prospective user in what is commonly referred to as "Beta Test." ."
-The period for the Beta Test shall be no more than six (6) months.
+.

-C. User is interested in participating in the Beta Test of the Product for purposes of evaluating and testing the Product for suitability for use in its business.
+B. User is interested in evaluating and testing the Product for suitability for use in its business.

 NOW, THEREFORE, in consideration of the promises set forth herein together with other good and valuable consideration, the receipt of which is hereby acknowledged by the Parties, CommodityLogic and User agree as follows:

 1. Arrangement.
 CommodityLogic agrees to provide to User the Product, and User accepts the Product, subject to the terms of this Agreement.
 User agrees to test and evaluate the Product as provided herein and report to CommodityLogic with respect to the usefulness and functionality of Product.
-Unless the Electronic Agreements (as hereinafter defined) have been completed prior to the conclusion of the Beta Test, at the conclusion of the Beta Test, User shall cease its access to and use of the Product.
+Unless the Electronic Agreements (as hereinafter defined) have been completed prior to the conclusion of the Evaluation Period (as hereinafter defined), at the conclusion of the Evaluation Period, User shall cease its access to and use of the Product.

 2. Non-Disclosure.
-The Parties r acknowledge and agree that:
+The Parties acknowledge and agree that:

-A, the Parties \may disclose certain confidential, or proprietary trade secret information (the "Confidential Information").
+A. The Parties may disclose certain confidential, or proprietary trade secret information (the "Confidential Information").
 Confidential Information may include, but is not limited to, the Product, computer programs, flowcharts, diagrams, manuals, schematics, development tools, specifications, design documents, marketing information, financial information or business plans.
 During this Agreement and for a period of six (6) months thereafter, the Parties agree that they will not, without the express prior written consent of the other Party disclose any Confidential Information or any part thereof to any third party, except to the extent that such Confidential Information (i) is or becomes generally available to the public through no fault of the receiving Party ; (ii) is rightfully received from a third party without limitation as to its use or without knowledge that any such third party is subject to any confidentiality obligations; or (iii) is independently developed without use of the Confidential Information.
 At the termination of this Agreement, User will cease its access to and use of the Product and the Parties will return all other Confidential Information;

-B. User’s participation in the Beta Test is, itself, confidential and will not be disclosed by CommodityLogic or User, except as provided for in this paragraph 2.B.
-User’s identity ___ may not be disclosed by CommodityLogic to other users of the Product who are in the Beta Test during the same period as User, or to any third party; and
+B. User’s participation during the Evaluation Period is, itself, confidential and will not be disclosed by CommodityLogic or User, except as provided for in this paragraph 2.B.
+User’s identity may not be disclosed by CommodityLogic to other users of the Product who are also participating in an evaluation of the Product during the same period as User, or to any third party; and

 C. User shall not duplicate, translate, modify, copy, printout, disassemble, decompile or otherwise tamper with the Product.